 - Once dough and filling are ready, heat the oven to 350 F (180C).
 Grease a 9×13 pan with a little ghee.

-- If semolina dough is too crumbly add 1-2 tbsp of water and mix to combine.
+- If semolina dough is too crumbly add 1-2 tablespoon of water and mix to combine.
 Divide the dough in half, and roll out each half to the size of the 9×13 pan.
 Transfer one layer of dough to the prepared pan and press into place.

 - Roll out the date filling into the same size, and place it on top of the dough in the pan